To Kill Again

 “…on your way up, Val.
 Now!
 Follow the penetration line out.
 I’ll send Nic back down if you need it.
 Talk to me, kid.
 I want to hear your voice.”

-Phil had assumed something was wrong, that the gas breathing mixture had gone bad and hypoxia had set in.
-The same thought flashed through her mind.
+Phil had assumed something was wrong, that the gas breathing mixture had gone bad and hypoxia had set in or narcosis screwed with her brain.
+The same thoughts flashed through her mind.
 No time for judgment.
-She didn’t have any, if she was hypoxic.
+She didn’t have any if she had narcosis.
 She fought back panic.

 “Okay.
 On my way out.”
 At that moment, a nice blue sky, a deck under her feet, and Uncle Phil’s reassuring arm around her shoulder sounded pretty damn fine.
 “This isn’t natural, Phil.”
 Let Nic recover the dog tags tomorrow—if the pilot were really there and not a result of deep-sea illusions.